fxepro/arrowbeacon/README.md

-# Firebase Studio
+# ArrowBeacon Studio

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application for ArrowBeacon Studio.

 To get started, take a look at src/app/page.tsx.